magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 Maintaining the Standard
 ========================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">oday we are meeting</span>&nbsp;
-class="dropcaps-words"\>oday we are meeting\</span\> together as we do every year after the annual Dhamma examinations.[^1] At this time all of you should reflect on the importance of carrying out the various duties of the monastery; those toward the preceptor and those toward the teachers.
+together as we do every year after the annual Dhamma examinations.[^1] At this time all of you should reflect on the importance of carrying out the various duties of the monastery; those toward the preceptor and those toward the teachers.
 These are what hold us together as a single group, enabling us to live in harmony and concord.
 They are also what lead us to have respect for each other, which in turn benefits the community.

 In all communities, from the time of the Buddha till the present, no matter what form they may take, if the residents have no mutual respect